 19+ years: 900 micrograms per day

 Copper deficiency isn't common because it is found in a wide variety of foods.
-However, people who take large doses of vitamin C, zinc or iron supplements may require more copper.
+But people who take large doses of vitamin C, zinc or iron supplements may require extra copper.

 Dietary copper is found in organ meats, seafood, chicken, nuts, seeds, whole grains, chocolate and legumes.
 Eating a balanced diet that includes a variety of foods should provide you with sufficient amounts of copper.